fusioncharts/dev_centre_docs/getting-started/angular/angularjs/install-using-angularjs.md

 > It is recommended that you copy the JavaScript files of the `angular-fusioncharts.js` file from `fusioncharts-suite-xt > integrations > angularjs > js` to your project folder.

-Following is the list of JavaScript files present in your `fusioncharts-suite-xt > js` folder:
+Following is the list of JavaScript files present in your `fusioncharts-suite-xt/js` folder:

 File Name|Description|
 -|-